TBosak/jobsnap/README.md

 - **Local processing**: All AI/ML runs on-device
 - **No analytics**: No tracking or telemetry
 - **No accounts**: No sign-up or authentication required
-- **Open permissions**: Only requests access to job board domains for autofill

 ## Support